 Unsecured debts such as credit card debt

 In some cases, the debtor must also repay some or all non-priority and unsecured debts, such as credit cards and medical bills.
-The amount to be repaid will depend on the debtor’s entire financial situation, including income, expenses, debts and assets.
+This amount will depend on the debtor’s entire financial situation, including income, expenses, debts, and assets.

 The debtor has sufficient disposable income

 In order to succeed in a Chapter 13 case, the Debtor must have enough income to cover basic expenses as well as a monthly payment toward debt obligations and a percentage to the bankruptcy Trustee.
 Even if the debtor’s spouse has not filed jointly for bankruptcy, the debtor may still include their income as part of the household budget for purposes of their income calculations.